Last Updated on January 8, 2023 by lindseymahoney

 Here is that same view after installing the box molding on the walls and adding a fresh coat of paint.

 Let’s get started on how to install box molding in your own home!

-How to Plan & Install Box Molding to a Wall
+DIY to Install Picture Frame (or Box) Molding to a Wall

 Materials Used to Install Box Molding